 For the coastal environment of the Hauraki Gulf, the Hauraki Gulf Marine Park Act 2000 requires that sections 7 and 8 of that Act must be treated as a New Zealand coastal policy statement issued under the Act.
 Section 10(2) of the Hauraki Gulf Marine Park Act 2000 states that if there is a conflict between sections 7 and 8 and the provisions of the NZCPS, the NZCPS prevails.

 The Minister of Conservation must approve all regional coastal plans and any changes to them.
+This includes the approval of the provisions of any combined plan that apply in the coastal marine area.

 If an individual or organisation that has made a submission objects to the inclusion of some provisions in a coastal plan, they can make an appeal to the Environment Court.
 In some cases DOC may appeal to the Environment Court if the proposed plan does not give effect to the New Zealand Coastal Policy Statement, contains provisions that are ultra vires, or is not considered appropriate.